 The ID:INVADED Season 2 anime could have many stories left to tell about the Mizuhanome System and the detectives of the Kura organization using the id well technology.
-Already, a direct sequel story is being released as an ID:INVADED manga series, but when will ID:INVADED Season 2 come out?
+Already, a direct sequel story is being released as an ID:INVADED manga series, which will come out in English starting in 2021, but when will ID:INVADED Season 2 come out?

 Similar to the Psycho-Pass anime series in potential scope, the first season has already gone full Inception with an id well within an id well, so where could the second season of ID:INVADED take audiences next?

 Warning: The following contains major spoilers from ID:INVADED’s ending.

 Fortunately, ID:INVADED Episode 13 left enough plot threads hanging in order to set up the next major story arc in ID:INVADED Season 2.
 The mystery of John Walker’s identity has been resolved, but the villain has only been trapped, not killed off completely, so the second season could focus on a new conflict with John Walker still lurking in the shadows.

 Similar to how Psycho-Pass shifted its focus to a new set of characters after the truth of the Sibyl System was revealed, ID:INVADED S2 could provide a new challenge for the “brilliant detective” duo Sakaido (Akihito Narihisago) and Miyo Hijiriido (Koharu Hondomachi).

 The real question is who will be able to end the suffering of poor Kiki Asukai?
 Assuming Sakaido doesn’t figure it out eventually, it’s also possible the id well dive team will be expanded.

 Hondomachi (excuse me, Ms. Hijiriido) has already been set up as the heir apparent.
 And multiple characters, including the serial killer Perforator, have already been used as substitutes for Sakaido.
 There is also the new rookie guy.